 - 1. The FGD wastewater treatment system is assigned a classification of Group IV-Physical/Chemical.
 This classification will require the performance of routine daily treatment plant inspections by a certified operator with a Grade A-Physical/Chemical or higher certificate.
-(Outfall 02F) - 2.
-The CPRO and LVW wastewater treatment systems are assigned a classification of Group III- Physical/Chemical.
-This classification will require the performance of routine daily treatment plant inspections by a certified operator with a Grade B-Physical/Chemical or higher certificate. - 3.
-The sanitary wastewater treatment system is assigned a classification of Group III-Biological.
-This classification will require the performance of routine daily treatment plant inspections by a certified operator with a Grade B-Biological or higher certificate.
-(Outfall 005) - 4.
-The permittee shall maintain an all-weather access road to the wastewater treatment plant and appurtenances at all times.

-- 5. The permittee shall monitor Outfall 002 for all effluent parameters consistent with conditions established by this permit on the first Wednesday of each month in which sampling is required, unless otherwise approved by this Department.
+(Outfall 02E) - 2.
+The LVW wastewater treatment systems are assigned a classification of Group I-Physical/Chemical.
+This classification will require the performance of routine daily treatment plant inspections by a certified operator with a Grade D-Physical/Chemical or higher certificate. - 3.
+The permittee shall maintain an all-weather access road to the wastewater treatment plant and appurtenances at all times. - 4.
+The permittee shall monitor all Outfalls for all effluent parameters consistent with conditions established by this permit in the first calendar week of each month in which sampling is required, unless otherwise approved by this Department.
 Due to potential interference for low-level mercury collection per EPA Method 1669, immediately follow a storm event or during a rain event, sampling may be performed on the next dry weather workday (i.e., Monday through Friday) and noted on the DMR.
 If this day falls on a holiday, sampling shall be conducted on the next business day.
 If no discharge occurs on this day, the permittee shall collect an effluent sample during the monitoring period on a day when there is a discharge.
-If there is no discharge during the entire monitoring period, report "no discharge" for all parameters.
-Additional monitoring as necessary to meet the frequency requirements of this permit shall be performed by the permittee. - 6.
-The permittee shall notify the affected downstream water treatment plant(s) of any emergency condition, plant upset, bypass or other system failure which has the potential to affect the quality of water withdrawn for drinking water purposes.
-This notification should be made as soon as possible and in anticipation of such event, if feasible, without taking away from any response time necessary to attempt to alleviate the situation. - 7.
-The permittee shall not store coal, soil nor other similar erodible materials in a manner in which runoff is uncontrolled, nor conduct construction activities in a manner which produces uncontrolled runoff unless such uncontrolled runoff has been specifically approved by SCDHEC.
-"Uncontrolled" shall mean without sedimentation basin or other controls approved by SCDHEC. - 8.
+If there is no discharge during the entire monitoring period, report "no discharge" for all parameters, except 30-day rolling average of Daily Flow Volume and Number of Events for Outfall 02F.
+Additional monitoring as necessary to meet the frequency requirements of this permit shall be performed by the permittee. - 5.
 The permittee shall continue to maintain a Best Management Practices (BMP) plan to identify and control the discharge of significant amounts of oils and the hazardous and toxic substances listed in 40 CFR Part 117 and Tables II and III of Appendix D to 40 CFR Part 122.
 The plan shall include a listing of all potential sources of spills or leaks of these materials, a method for containment, a description of training, inspection and security procedures, and emergency response measures to be taken in the event of a discharge to surface waters or plans and/or procedures which constitute an equivalent BMP.
 Sources of such discharges may include materials storage areas; in-plant transfer, process and material handling areas; loading and unloading operations; plant site runoff; and sludge and waste disposal areas.
 The BMP plan shall be developed in accordance with good engineering practices, shall be documented in narrative form, and shall include any necessary plot plans, drawings, or maps.
-The BMP plan shall be maintained at the plant site and shall be available for inspection by EPA and Department personnel. - 9.
+The BMP plan shall be maintained at the plant site and shall be available for inspection by EPA and Department personnel. - 6.
 The company shall notify the South Carolina Department of Health and Environmental Control in writing no later than sixty (60) days prior to instituting use of any additional maintenance chemicals.
-(This condition excludes chemical metal cleaning wastes (CMCW) which are managed in accordance with Part V.A.5.).
+(This condition excludes chemical metal cleaning wastes (CMCW) which are managed in accordance with Part V.A.7.).
 Notification shall include: - a.
 Name and general composition of the maintenance chemical - b.
 Quantities to be used - c.
 Frequency of use - d.
 Proposed discharge concentration - e.
 EPA registration number, if applicable - f.
 Aquatic toxicity information